-Type 1 diabetes (T1D) is an autoimmune-mediated disease resulting in the destruction of insulin-secreting pancreatic beta cells.
-Adaptive immune maturation and the induction of an efficient T cell effector response requires three signals mediated by antigen-presenting cell and naïve T cell interactions: signal 1 (T cell receptor – MHC), signal 2 (co-stimulatory molecules), and signal 3 (reactive oxygen species and pro-inflammatory cytokines).
+Type 1 diabetes is an autoimmune-mediated disease resulting in the destruction of insulin-secreting pancreatic b cells.
+Adaptive immune maturation and the induction of an efficient T cell effector response requires three signals mediated by antigen-presenting cell and naïve T cell interactions: signal 1 (T cell receptor – MHC),signal 2 (co-stimulatory molecules), and signal 3 (reactive oxygen species and pro-inflammatory cytokines).
 T cell activation in the absence of a pro-inflammatory third signal prevents the maturation of CD8+ T cells to gain cytolytic effector function and CD4+ T cells are unable to clonally expand or provide help for B cells to undergo isotype class switching.
-The focus of my research involves signal 3 inhibition by targeting the innate immune response and signaling pathways that are responsible for reactive oxygen species (ROS) and pro-inflammatory cytokine synthesis by macrophages and dendritic cells with a metalloporphyrin-based catalytic antioxidant.
-Prophylactic use of catalytic antioxidants are very efficient in generating antigen-specific hyporesponsiveness in vitro and in vivo by specifically targeting pro-inflammatory third signal generation and preventing the maturation and effector response of antigen-specific CD4+ and CD8+ T cells such as IFN-g synthesis and CTL effector molecules (perforin, granzyme B, and LAMP-1), respectively.
-A detailed understanding of how redox modulation of innate immune-derived pro-inflammatory signal 3 generation and synergism with adaptive immune maturation will help in the design of more efficient immunotherapeutics for the treatment and prevention of T1D.
+The focus of my research involves signal 3 inhibition by targeting the innate immune response and signaling pathways that are responsible for ROS and pro-inflammatory cytokine synthesis by macrophages and dendritic cells.